-Most "weeks" will be broken into 5 segments: Architecture Lecture, Architecture Lab, Assembly Lecture, Lab Lecture, Lab Architecture Lecture: This lecture will be on the Computer Architecture material.
+Most "weeks" will be broken into 5 segments:

+- Tuesdays: - o Architecture Lecture, Architecture Lab, Assembly Lecture, - Thursdays: - Lab Lecture, Assembly Lab Architecture Lecture: This lecture will be on the Computer Architecture material.
 Architecture Lab: The Architecture Labs will be done in groups.
 Assembly Lecture: This lecture will be on the Assembly Language material and will include demonstrations in Assembly Language.
-Students are encouraged to experiment in Assembly Lab Lecture: The Instructor will introduce the Lab for the evening.
+Students are encouraged to experiment in Assembly Lab Lecture: The instructor will introduce the Lab.
 It will vary week to week how long the introduction will take.
 It could be as short as a few seconds or as long as 15 minutes.
-Lab: This is lab time to work on the Assembly Language Labs and Project.
+Assembly Lab: This is lab time to work on the Assembly Language Labs and Project.
 Almost every week there will be an assembly lab.
 During lab time take as many breaks as you need.
-Pattern (mostly) Not every week follows a pattern but many weeks will have Lecture and Architecture Lab on Tuesday and Programming Lab time on Thursday Homework Homework will only be from the Architecture book and the page/question numbers will be posted in Canvas.
-Homework must be submitted electronically via Canvas :
+Homework Homework will only be from the Architecture book and the page/question numbers will be posted in Canvas.
+Homework must be submitted electronically via Canvas: